Skip to Content

 Apartments, Duplexes, Condominiums and Commercial Buildings:

-The Utility requires all new multi-tenant buildings to be master-metered, however the Utility may permit individual meters at the owner’s request, provided there are separate exterior valves located within the public right-of-way for each meter.
-Customers may request a variance for situations not described above.
+The Utility requires all new multi-unit buildings and properties to be master-metered.
+However, the Utility may permit individual unit meters at the owner’s request, provided there are separate service lines originating at the Utility owned water main for each unit requiring water.

 The water meter shall be placed where the water service line comes through the basement wall or basement floor.
 Where no basement is provided, the meter shall be placed where the service line comes through the floor of the mechanical / utility room.
 All water meters installed within buildings shall be within 48 inches from where the water service first penetrates the floor or wall of the structure.
 The water meter shall be set at a height not less than 24 inches and not more than 48 inches above the floor surface and shall be no less than 3 inches from the wall for accessibility.
 Meters shall be located in a warm, dry, and easily accessible location.
 Meters may not be located above the first or ground floor level under any circumstances.
 No water meters may be installed in a crawl space under any building.